stratapp-ai/stratapp-ai.github.io/refer-us.md

 - label: gain an edge
   content: "\\#stratapp is a big play, it is the next big thing in B2B SaaS, which
     can give you an edge as an employee, team leader, executive or advisor"
+form_intro: |-
+  ## lets discuss

-form_intro: "## lets discuss \nIf you would like to discuss this in person, before referring, please send this form, \notherwise, you may go straight to the  \"get started\" button above."
+  If you would like to discuss please send this form below, otherwise click 'get started' above:

 ---
 {:.font-weight-bold}